wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 3. If you are using direct ingestion:
   * Identify the URL of your Wavefront instance and obtain an API token.

-**Note:** You will need to specify information from step 2 or 3 during setup.
+**Note:** You will need to specify information from these steps when you instrument your code.

+## Step 2.
+Plan Your Application Tags

+Wavefront requires tags that describe the architecture of your application as it is deployed.
+These tags (called _application tags_) will be associated with the metrics and trace data sent from each instrumented service.
+Wavefront uses these tags to aggregate and filter data at different levels of granularity.

+For each microservice in your application:
+1. Choose values for these required tags:
+  * `application` - Name that identifies the application. **All microservices in the same application should share the same application name.**
+  * `service` - Name that identifies the microservice. **Each microservice should have its own service name.**

+2. (Optional) Choose values for these optional tags, if the physical topology of your application will be useful for filtering metrics:
+* `cluster` - Name of a group of related hosts that serves as a cluster or region in which the application will run.
+* `shard` - Name of a subgroup of hosts within a cluster that serve as a partition or replica.

+3. (Optional) Plan any additional custom tags that you want to associate with reported metrics or trace data.

+**Note:** You will need to specify the chosen values for application tags when you instrument your code.

+## Step 3.
+Instrument Your Code

-## Quickstart
+### Option 1.
+Quickstart

-Use this quickstart to instrument one or more RESTful microservices in a cloud-native Java application, if these  microservices are based on one of the following Jersey-compliant frameworks:
+Use this option to instrument one or more RESTful microservices in a cloud-native Java application, if these  microservices are based on one of the following Jersey-compliant frameworks:
 * Dropwizard Jersey
 * Spring Boot

 These steps use configuration files and minimal code changes to instrument your application:

-1. Make sure you have completed the steps in [Before You Start](#before-you-start).
+1. Make sure you have [prepared to send data to Wavefront](#step-1-prepare-to-send-data-to-wavefront).
 3. For each Dropwizard or Spring Boot microservice:
   * Add [dependencies](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java) to the build system.
   * Follow the [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java/blob/master/docs/basic-mode.md).